csJd/md-notes/review/cplusplus/README.md

     * Lvalues Persist; Rvalues Are Ephemeral; Variables Are Lvalues
     * Rvalues are moved, lvalues are copied, but rvalues are copied if there is no move constructor

+  * Reference collapsing applies only when a reference to a reference is cre- ated indirectly, such as in a type alias or a template parameter.
+(P688)
+    * `X& &`, `X& &&`, and `X&& &` all collapse to type `X&`
+    * The type `X&& &&` collapses to `X&&`
+  * An argument of any type can be passed to a function parameter that is an rvalue reference to a template parameter type (i.e., `T&&`).
+When an lvalue is passed to such a parameter, the function parameter is instantiated as an ordinary, lvalue reference (`T&`).
+(P689)
+  * We can explicitly cast an lvalue to an rvalue reference using `static_cast`.
+(P691)

 ## [Containers](https://en.cppreference.com/w/cpp/container)